CovenantSQL/GNTE/README.md

 ```

 ## Description
-The definition contains two section: group and network.
+The network definition contains two sections: group and network.
 Group defines ips and describes network info between them.
 Network describes network info between groups.

 ### group
-- **name**: unique name of this group
+- **name**: unique name of the group

-- **node**: list ips of this network.
-Can only between "8.x.x.2 ~ 15.x.x.254" and must written in CIDR format.
+- **node**: list of ips in the network.
+Must be between "8.x.x.2 ~ 15.x.x.254" and written in CIDR format

 - **network params**:
-Support 6 tc network limit params:
+The following 6 tc network limit parameters are supported:
     ```
     delay
     loss